ovh/terraform-provider-ovh/website/docs/r/dedicated_server_install_task.html.markdown

 * `soft_raid_devices` - soft raid devices.
 * `ssh_key_name` - Name of the ssh key that should be installed.
 Password login will be disabled.
 * `use_spla` - set to true to use SPLA.
-* `use_distrib_kernel` - Use the distribution's native kernel instead of the recommended OVH Kernel.
+* `use_distrib_kernel` - Use the distribution's native kernel instead of the recommended OVHcloud Kernel.

 ## Attributes Reference